How to Fix Deep Scratches on a Car Door?

 Tools and Items for Fixing Scratches on Cars

-For every repair and fix on a car, you’ll need an appropriate set of tools.
-You’ll be happy to know a lot of the stuff that can be used are a part of your household; if not, they’re rather easy to shop for and can be found in most hardware and automotive stores.
+For every repair and fix on a set of wheels, you’ll need an appropriate set of tools.
+You’ll be happy to know that for this particular task, a lot of the stuff that can be used can be found in every household.
+Even if they’re not, it’s rather easy to find these tools in most hardware and automotive stores.

 • Rubbing alcohol – for removing dust, debris, and dirt,

-• Glazing putty – this product comes in a tube for around $5, so it won’t break the budget.
-It’s available in most hardware and automotive stores,
+• Glazing putty – this product comes in a tube for around $5, so it won’t break the budget,

-• Toothpaste – if you don’t have time to go to a store for some glazing putty, toothpaste can work wonders – however, you need to wait much longer for it to dry,
+• Toothpaste – if you don’t have time to go to a store for some glazing putty, toothpaste can work wonders,

-• Nail polish or touch up paint of the same color as the car – if you plan to use toothpaste, you’ll need to dip it in some nail polish, so it colors the scratch correctly.
-If you chose a lime green car color, tough luck,
+• Nail polish or touch-up paint of the same color – if you plan to use toothpaste, you’ll need to dip it in some nail polish so it colors the scratch correctly,

-• Paint leveler – this is important because you need to color the glazing putty and make the scratch disappear.
+• Paint leveler – this is important because you need to color the glazing putty and make the scrape disappear.

 Here’s How to Fix Deep Scratches on a Car Door at Home